 Mexican Labour Contracts

-This type of labour contract is the most commonly used when employing a person full-time without a time of deliverable restriction.
+This type of labor contract is the most commonly used when employing a person full-time without a time of deliverable restriction.
 Specifically, this type of contract must be used when a working relationship exceeds 180 days and in this case, a trial period of no more than 30 days can be established within the contract framework, which may be extended up to and including 180 days.

 Initial Training or Trial Period